-Historically, we have entered into employment agreements with each of our named executive officers pursuant to which such named executive officers are employed "at will," meaning the executive or we may terminate the employment arrangement at any time.
-Such employment agreements establish the named executive officer's title, initial compensation arrangements, eligibility for benefits made available to employees generally and also provide for certain benefits upon termination of employment under specified conditions.
-The following summarizes such termination benefits under our named executive officers' existing employment agreements.
+We have entered into employment agreements or offer letters with each of our NEOs pursuant to which such NEOs are employed "at will," meaning the executive or we may terminate the employment arrangement at any time.
+These agreements establish the NEO's title, initial compensation arrangements, eligibility for benefits made available to employees generally and also provide for certain benefits upon termination of employment under specified conditions.
+The following summarizes the termination benefits under our NEOs' existing employment agreements.
+Receipt of these termination benefits is subject to the NEO's execution of a general release of claims.